AccessAbilities, Inc. has developed a non-traditional day program that focuses on the individual’s goals set forth in a Individualized Support Plan.

 - Subjects explored: mathematics, money skills, English (writing, reading and phonics), current events, cooking, activities of daily living, health, personal hygiene and physical education.

 - Consists of higher functioning students with moderate learning deficits stemming from medical, speech/language, hearing and/or cognitive processing deficits.

 - Diverse curriculum allows class members to flourish and expand their skills to become more confident and productive members of society.

 Pre-vocational & life skills

-- Consumers review and practice necessary basic skills to enter the workforce or begin trade schools
+- Individuals review and practice necessary basic skills to enter the workforce or begin trade schools

 - Key components such as resume development, money management and apartment hunting included